KediDili/VanillaPlusProfessions/features.md

 ### Bountiful Boletes
 High chance for mushrooms to spawn after rainy days.

-For Mod Authors: If you add custom mushrooms and want them to be affected by this talent, you need to add one of these context tags to them; ``edible_mushroom`` or ``Kedi_VPP_Poisonous_Mushroom``, but the edible mushroom tag will make them available for Dehydrators' Dried Mushrooms as well which is not intended.
+For Mod Authors: If you add custom mushrooms and want them to be affected by this talent, you need to add one of these context tags to them; ``edible_mushroom`` or ``kedi_vpp_poisonous_mushroom``, but the edible mushroom tag will make them available for Dehydrators' Dried Mushrooms as well which might not be intended.

 ### Renewing Mist
 Double forage spawns on the first sunny day after rain.